quicwg/base-drafts/draft-ietf-quic-transport.md

 # Packet Size {#packet-size}

-The QUIC packet size includes the QUIC header and protected payload, but not the UDP or IP headers.
+The QUIC packet size is just the total size of the QUIC header and protected payload.
+It follows that the sizes of any other headers that are part of the underlying datagram and associated with underlying protocols are not counted.

 QUIC depends upon a minimum IP packet size of at least 1280 bytes.
 This is the IPv6 minimum size ({{?IPv6=RFC8200}}) and is also supported by most modern IPv4